merrynhr/CV/README.md

 **Global Initiative, Oxford** (October 2021)

 _Work Experience as a frontend dev_
 - My final week at Global Initiative was spent working on Javascript animations.
-I was tasked with creating animations using three approaches: Jquery, vanilla Javascript and GSAP.
+I was tasked with creating animations using Jquery, vanilla Javascript and GSAP.
 Once I had created animations using Jquery, I was quickly able to update my approach for Vanilla JS and GSAP.
 The main payoff for me has come from increased confidence in switching between various libraries and approaches so as to best meet the needs of a particular task.

 - Working at Global Initiative also gave me an insight into technologies that make for smooth and efficient project management.
 For instance, I was introduced to Liquid Planner by my project manager and also used Jenkins for continuous integration.